Trade in the East African Community: Trading within Africa

 These countries apart from the EAC have continually tried to develop trade within the continent.
 It began with Kenya and Uganda as a customs union in 1917.
 In 1927, Tanzania joined until the collapse of the bloc in 1977.
 The rebirth of the treaty that still stands was created in 1999, and this group of three countries held together until 2009 when Burundi and Rwanda joined.
 Eventually, in 2016, South Sudan joined the group and trade has been bolstered within each country ever since.
 With the help of harmonization of monetary and fiscal policies among the nations, there has been an enormous effort in eventually becoming one large nation, Political Federation of the East African States.
 Becoming one nation will bring improved terms of trade as countries will want to ensure that their exports make it to a nation that increases its size by this type of sizable margin.
 It will also help them export as there will be a free sharing of resources that is currently not available but will be within the one nation.

 On top of free trade amongst the members of the EAC, these Burundi, Kenya, Rwanda, South Sudan, Tanzania, and Uganda joined together with the other members of the African Union to form the African Continental Free Trade Area (AfCFTA).
 The AfCTFA was ratified on March 21, 2018, and it creates a single market for Africa bringing together over one billion people and two trillion USD.
 Intra-continental trade has struggling in the past with only 10.2% of trade in the continent being done in Africa in 2010.
-The Chairperson of the African Union and President of Rwanda, Paul Kagame, writes, "Increasing intra-African trade does not mean doing less business with the rest of the world.
+The ex Chairperson of the African Union and President of Rwanda, Paul Kagame, writes, "Increasing intra-African trade does not mean doing less business with the rest of the world.
 On the contrary, as we trade more among ourselves, African firms will become bigger, more specialized, and more competitive internationally.
 From now on, the clear wish of everyone is that consultation between business and political leadership, at all levels, becomes a continuous feature of continental deliberations."
 Evidence shows that liberalizing trade helps to bring sustained economic growth especially for developing regions by creating comparative advantages that would previously not be available.
 Evidence also shows that economic growth would help reduce poverty among the nations by creating jobs.
 Uganda has been one nation that has experienced expedited growth along with a reduction in poverty by liberalizing their country.
 Within the continent, this liberalization can bring more production and consumption within the continents through a greater flow of goods among the members.